Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/06-versal-system-design-clocking-tutorial/README.md

 ## Step 2 - Clocking the PL Kernels

 In this design, you will use three kernels called: **MM2S**, **S2MM**, and **Polar_Clip**, to connect to the PLIO.
 The **MM2S** and **S2MM** are AXI memory-mapped to AXI4-Stream HLS designs to handle mapping from DDR and streaming the data to the AI Engine.
 The **Polar_Clip** is a free running kernel that only contains two AXI4-Stream interfaces (input and output) that will receive data from the AI Engine, process the data, and send it back to the AI Engine.
 Clocking of these PLIO kernels is separate from the ADF Graph, and these are specified when compiling the kernel, and when linking the design together.
+There are different methods to acheive clocking.

 Run the following commands.